Last Updated on October 22, 2020

-There are so many lists of possible items that can be assembled together to achieve the perfect Bug Out Bag.
+There are so many lists of possible survival items that can be assembled together to achieve the perfect Bug Out Bag.
 Heck, we have even created our own bug out bag checklist that you can read here, but everyone has different items, preferences and requirements for what they feel is a complete and well-rounded kit.
-Sometimes the items that are included offer a low chance of being useful to their weight/space requirements that I opt to stick with the most important items and save the “you might need” items for someone else to carry.
+Sometimes the items that are included offer a low chance of being useful to their weight/space requirements that I opt to stick with the most important survival items and save the “you might need” items for someone else to carry.

 Dave Canterbury who teaches at the Pathfinder School has distilled his list even further to what he calls the 10 C’s of Survival.
 I don’t mean to suggest that Dave is saying this is all you need in a bug out bag, but it is another voice with an informed opinion about what is most important.
 I like this approach to cover the basics and I build from there.

 We showed a video from Dave a few days back where he explained his list, but I wanted to do him one better and give you specific links and suggestions for actually acquiring these 10 items for your own bug out bag or Get home bag project.
 Dave has gotten creative with the naming convention on some of these items to keep everything easy to remember with a C.